dev-xiligroup/twentyfifteen-xili/README.md

 After installation or updating, it is fully recommanded to refresh permalinks (and empty the browser cache).

+After decompressing .zip from Github, do not forget to erase suffix '-master' to recover a folder named 'twentyfifteen-xili' !

 Before updating don't forgot to keep a backup of the languages files (.mo)

 2014-12-14